35 Popular Songs in Minor Keys (with Tabs and Videos)

 16. Another One Bites the Dust by Queen

 From their eighth album, The Game, this chart-topper established Queen’s crossover to R&B and funk market.
-Written by bassist John Deacon in E minor, “Another One Bites the Dust” is an adrenaline-pumping fare which, thanks to its anthemic vibe, is a frequent feature in sports events and movies.
+Written by bassist John Deacon in E minor, “Another One Bites the Dust” is an adrenaline-pumping fare that, thanks to its anthemic vibe, is a frequent feature in sports events and movies.

 Beacon’s iconic bassline, May’s groovy riffs, Freddie’s solid vocals driven by a dry-drum loop all fell into place to create this disco-funk masterpiece.
 For some reason, the band was a tad reluctant to release it as a single, but a backstage visit by Michael Jackson convinced them otherwise.
 Jackson told Freddie Mercury the track was too fantastic not to be released.